hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-editing-modal.md

 </androidx.cardview.widget.CardView>
 ```

 This will be programatically added, so what's really important here is the `android:id` property.
-Since we're going to trigger this native feature from the web, the Turbo Native for Android [documentation says](https://github.com/hotwired/turbo-android/blob/main/docs/ADVANCED-OPTIONS.md#native---javascript-integration) that the best location is in the `TurboSessionNavHostFragment::onSessionCreated` function.
+Since we're going to trigger this native feature from the web, the Hotwire Native for Android [documentation says](https://github.com/hotwired/turbo-android/blob/main/docs/ADVANCED-OPTIONS.md#native---javascript-integration) that the best location is in the `TurboSessionNavHostFragment::onSessionCreated` function.
 Let's then tweak our `MainSessionNavHostFragment` with the following change:

 ```kotlin
 package com.example.turbochirpernative.main